vkdati/ics_major/README.md

 SPECIAL THANKS -
-I would like to express my gratitude to Dr.Mayank Vatsa and all the teaching assistance of the ICS Course for their support and guidance during this project.
+We would like to express our gratitude to Dr.Mayank Vatsa and all the teaching assistance of the ICS Course for their support and guidance during this project.